graft-community/docs/Graft_Supernode_Testnet_Simple-step-by-step-setup-instructions-for-non-Linux-users_v1.7-MULTI-SN-EDITION.md

 When you’re up to block height, then you can safely run wallets, any wallet.
 Supernodes run on cold wallet staking, so you should NOT keep your stake wallet on a live server.
 Especially with this barebone server setup.

 * Right!
 Now we have our node up and communicating to the network/blockchain, we need to create "Homes" for each of our Supernode instances.
 * For the sake of this tutorial, we will run 2 Supernodes.
-If you want to run mnore than 2, just follow the below steps multiple times and crate SN3 SN4....
+If you want to run more than 2, just follow the below steps multiple times and crate SN3 SN4....

 * **You will need to start a new Terminal session** - if you close the current terminal window, it will kill the current process, in this case `graftnoded` - in future tutorials we will explain how to use `screen` to solve this, but for now we're keeping it simple.